 What they are interested in though is your work in the company, the results you achieve, the value you bring.

 Show them the value

-But if you are just hanging around, and have not achieved anything special lately, it will be tough for them to find a reason to offer you more money.
+But if you are just hanging around, and have not achieved anything special lately, if you belong to the employees who don’t care about the prosperity of the company, it will be tough for them to find a reason to offer you more money.